samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 > **Influencing NPCs.** Gareth takes the [Influence](/sources/dnd/free-rules/rules-glossary#InfluenceAction) action (see the [rules glossary](/sources/dnd/phb-2024/rules-glossary#InfluenceAction)), which characters can take to influence an NPC.
 It’s easier to influence an NPC who’s already disposed to help you, as Ismark is here.
 Ismark’s [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude) attitude gives Phillip Advantage on the roll.
 In this case, [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) made the difference between success and failure.

 **Jared:** Ismark leans toward you, Gareth, with a suspicious glance at the other people in the tavern, like he’s worried they’re eavesdropping.
-He whispers, “The Devil Strahd desires to make Ireena his latest plaything.
+He whispers, "The Devil Strahd desires to make Ireena his latest plaything.
 Twice he has visited her in the night, using his devilry to secure an invitation into the house—for he can’t enter where he isn’t invited.
 Twice he has bitten her, yet she clings to life.
-But I fear she won’t survive another visit!”
+But I fear she won’t survive another visit!"

-**Russell:** “All right, Ismark.
+**Russell:** "All right, Ismark.
 You bought us drinks and told us about the Devil Strahd and your sister.
-How can we help?”
+How can we help?"

-**Jared:** “You are too kind!
-First, I need your help transporting Ireena to the town of Vallaki.”
+**Jared:** "You are too kind!
+First, I need your help transporting Ireena to the town of Vallaki."

-**Maeve:** “Where’s Vallaki?”
+**Maeve:** "Where’s Vallaki?"

-**Jared:** “It lies to the northwest, in the heart of the valley.
-As the raven flies, it is less than ten miles, but the road winds among the hills and woods, and the journey takes at least five hours at speed.”
+**Jared:** "It lies to the northwest, in the heart of the valley.
+As the raven flies, it is less than ten miles, but the road winds among the hills and woods, and the journey takes at least five hours at speed."

-**Russell:** “And why there?”
+**Russell:** "And why there?"

-**Jared:** “The town lies beyond the view of Castle Ravenloft, so I hope it’s beyond Strahd’s spies.
-And I have heard that Vallaki is well defended, with a wooden palisade and iron gates.”
+**Jared:** "The town lies beyond the view of Castle Ravenloft, so I hope it’s beyond Strahd’s spies.
+And I have heard that Vallaki is well defended, with a wooden palisade and iron gates."

-**Russell:** “As if such defenses would stop a vampire.”
+**Russell:** "As if such defenses would stop a vampire."

-**Jared:** “Indeed.
-But if moving her there can keep him away from her for even a few days, we have time for the second part of our task.”
+**Jared:** "Indeed.
+But if moving her there can keep him away from her for even a few days, we have time for the second part of our task."

-**Russell:** “A part where you help us?”
+**Russell:** "A part where you help us?"

-**Jared:** “Yes, when I help you face the vampire!”
+**Jared:** "Yes, when I help you face the vampire!"

 Exploration